Configuration¶

 .

-$ jmp client create myclient
+and endpoint the jmp client create <name>

 command:

-$ jmp client use another
+$ jmp client use-config another

 Using client config '/home/jdoe/.config/jumpstarter/clients/another.yaml'